 Development is soaking wet in technical debt 🌊.
 Yes, that's catchy, but very true.
 As an industry we need to ask ourselves: Why do we create libraries in every language?
 Why are we responsible for so much unnecessary complexity?
 When is the promise of Lego-style development coming true?

 We believe the future of cloud-native development is domain-specialized microservices that are complete with their logging, metrics, scaling, health-checks while having standardized documentation.
 Docker took us only so far as it describes only how to build the container but nothing of what is inside of it and how it works.
-This is where the Open Microservice Guide (aka OMG) kicks in.
+This is where the Open Microservice Specification (aka OMS) kicks in.
 This guide is not only a resource for helping build microservices, but a contract of communication.
-The OMG empowers engineers to build microservices in any language and protocol in a declarative way that auto-generates documentation.
+The OMS empowers engineers to build microservices in any language and protocol in a declarative way that auto-generates documentation.
 Finally, standardization for microservices.

-Now, with the OMG-compatible services, we can connect service-to-service without the typical headaches that plagues development.
+Now, with the OMS-compatible services, we can connect service-to-service without the typical headaches that plagues development.
 We believe this will make development Super-DRY.